Grumstrup1/41934_G42/A3/README.md

 ## Description of the tool
 The tool consists of two Python scripts:

-- **main.py** - handles the menu, terminal interaction, and the catalog for prices and default areas
+- **[main.py](A3/main.py)** - handles the menu, terminal interaction, and the catalog for prices and default areas
-- **utils.py** - contains all functions for reading the IFC, classifying elements, calculating areas, and estimating costs
+- **[utils.py](A3/utils.py)** - contains all functions for reading the IFC, classifying elements, calculating areas, and estimating costs

 The tool requires access to the IFC file on the computer running it (paste the full file path when the script asks for it).

 ## Instructions to run the tool
 To run the tool, you need IFCOpenShell and Python installed.
-Download main.py and utils.py and place them in the same folder.
+Download [main.py](A3/main.py) and [utils.py](A3/utils.py) and place them in the same folder.
+For a video tutorial, follow the link [her](https://www.youtube.com/watch?v=YOUR_VIDEO_ID)

-In main.py, you can adjust two things before you start:
+In [main.py](A3/main.py), you can adjust two things before you start:

 - **prices**: price in DKK per m² for each element type
 - **default_areas**: fallback areas in m² for each element type

 Both can also be changed later in the terminal through the menu.

 When starting the script, the first thing it asks for is the file path to the IFC model.
-If the file loads, it prints *“IFC model loaded successfully”* and shows the menu.
+If the file loads, it prints “IFC model loaded successfully” and shows the menu.
 If not, it prints an error.

 **The menu has the following options:**